dlanza1/ExDeMon/doc/users-manual.md

 You can also configure these attributes for values individually assigning aliases.
 Assigned alias will be stored at "$value\_attribute", so the alias will be used in any metric filter.
 List of keys or aliases can be combined.
 If JSON document does not contain the value, the metric will not be generated.
+Type of generated metrics will be determined by the corresponding JSON type, string float or boolean.

 Commonly, you can face two different scenarios.
 One where each incoming JSON represent a single metric, an example of JSON document could be: